adambard/learnxinyminutes-docs/javascript.html.markdown

     input = getInput()
 } while (!isValid(input))

-// the for loop is the same as C and Java: initialisation; test; iteration. for (var i = 0; i < 5; i++){
+// the for loop is the same as C and Java:
+// initialisation; continue condition; iteration. for (var i = 0; i < 5; i++){
     // will run 5 times
 }